Scripts editor

 Monaco editor

-The editor used in the project is a full-featured editor, which means it offers a set of shortcuts that assist writing.
+The editor used in the project is a full-fledged editor, which means it offers a set of shortcuts that assist writing.
 List of the most frequently used keyboard shortcuts:

 Ctrl + Shift + I - code formatting.
 After writing any fragment it is always worth formatting it; this increases readability and makes work easier.

 Ctrl + Shift + O - jump to variable/function.
-This is a supercharged search.
-When scripts grow to sizes that don't fit on one screen, it's worth using such shortcuts to navigate the code faster.
+This is search on steroids.
+When scripts grow to sizes that don't fit on one page, it's worth using such shortcuts to move around the code faster.

 Ctrl + Shift + K - delete the entire line.